 Let’s get started…

-Green fodder is essential to feed livestock but the reduced availability of land and lack of water.
-It is become difficult to produce required quantity green fodder throughout the year also, the lack of quality fodder hampers the growth production and Reproduction of livestock.
+Green fodder is essential to feed livestock, but the reduced availability of land and lack of water.
+It is become difficult to produce the required quantity of green fodder throughout the year.
+Also, the lack of quality fodder hampers the growth production, and Reproduction of livestock.

-In this article, you will learn how to Grow Hydroponic Fodder in easy steps it will help you to solve green fodder problem.
+This article will learn how to Grow Hydroponic Fodder in easy steps; it will help you solve the green fodder problem.

-Hydroponic fodder is produced by growing seeds without soil, and with very little water, within six-seven days the seeds are sprouted the seedlings will be up to 30-35 cm tall and provide a highly nutritious fodder.
+Hydroponic fodder is produced by growing seeds without soil, and with very little water; within six-seven days, the seeds are sprouted, the seedlings will be up to 30-35 cm tall and provide highly nutritious fodder.